U.S. readies more sanctions as Ukraine costs rise for Moscow

 S&P cut Russia's foreign currency sovereign ratings to reflect the risk of further outflows, hitting Moscow stocks and weakening the rouble.

-Russia's central bank then raised its key interest rate by 50 basis points to 7.5 percent - the second rise in two months - to address the currency weakness, which it said was raising inflation expectations.
+Russia's central bank then raised its key interest rate by 50 basis points to 7.5 percent to address the currency weakness, which it said was raising inflation expectations.

-Though the rouble RUB= briefly firmed after the rate hike, it gave up all its gains and was last down 0.7 percent on the day at 36.02 to the dollar.
-Russia's MICEX stock index fell 1 percent.

-Analysts said other rating agencies were likely to follow suit, and the currency, which has already lost nearly 9 percent against the dollar this year, could keep falling.

 Ukraine, a former Soviet republic, slid into unrest late last year when Moscow-backed President Viktor Yanukovich rejected a pact to build closer ties with Europe.